MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 # [C#](#tab/cs)

 A bot is a type of [ASP.NET Core](https://docs.microsoft.com/aspnet/core/?view=aspnetcore-2.1) web application.
-If you look at the [ASP.NET](https://docs.microsoft.com/aspnet/core/fundamentals/index?view=aspnetcore-2.1&tabs=aspnetcore2x) fundamentals, you'll see similar code in files such as Program.cs and Startup.cs.
+If you look at the [ASP.NET](https://docs.microsoft.com/aspnet/core/fundamentals/index?view=aspnetcore-2.1&tabs=aspnetcore2x) fundamentals, you'll see similar code in files such as **Program.cs** and **Startup.cs**.
 These files are required for all web apps and are not bot specific.
-Code in some of these files won't be copied here, but you can refer to the Echo Bot With Counter sample.
+Code in some of these files won't be copied here, but you can refer to the [C# echobot-with-counter](https://aka.ms/EchoBot-With-Counter) sample.

 ### EchoWithCounterBot.cs